samuelxu999/Microservices_dev/docker_dev/opencv_baseimage_x86/README.md

-# myopencv
+# opencv_baseimage_x86
-This docker image includes: python2.7, python3.5 and opencv libs.
+This docker image built on Ubuntu-16.04 and includes: python2.7, python3.5 and opencv libs 3.4.0.

 The overview of contents of project are: